imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **Path nodes rendering scale** Adjusts the radius of the drawn circles representing path nodes.
 A path node is rendered as a circle centered at the XYZ coordinate of the point annotation.
 The default scale is inferred from the current zoom level.

-- **Activate canvas on mouse hovering** If active, moving the mouse cursor over the any of the views automatically brings the view window into focus, allowing it to receive input.
+- **Activate canvas on mouse hovering** If active, moving the mouse cursor over any of the views automatically brings the view window into focus, allowing it to receive input.

 ### Misc